India pursued assertive foreign policy in 2020, says U.S. Defense Intelligence Agency | ExBulletin

 These efforts have reduced the violence of some anti-Pakistan militant, terrorist and sectarian groups in Pakistan.

-Berrier said Pakistan’s relations with India have remained strained since New Delhi’s August 2019 revocation of Kashmir’s semi-autonomous status.
+Berrier said Pakistani relations with India have remained strained since New Delhis’ revocation in August 2019 of the semi-autonomous status of the Kashmirs.

 During the year, tensions with India are likely to remain high and concerted efforts by both sides to fully implement the February 25, 2021 ceasefire will be needed to reduce tensions along the line. control.